Peggypei98/Interactive-Lab-Hub/Lab 5/README.md

 Features:
 1. Set up a number as the maximum people in the space.
 2. The display screen would show how many people are there in the space.
-3. When the people in the space reach the limit number, our design would make some sounds to remind people in the room.
+3. When the people in the space reach the limit number, our design would make some sounds to remind the people in the room.